 Legal custody does not depend on physical custody.
 Instead, legal custody focuses on the ability to make vital decisions for the child’s growth, health, and wellbeing.
 Those decisions include:

 - Religious upbringing

 Legal custody can be both sole and joint as well.
 When you have joint legal custody with the other parent, both parents need to work together to make important decisions in their child’s life.
 Like physical custody, joint legal custody can take many forms.
 Both parents will have the legal right to make major decisions for the child, but the parents must determine how to make the decision-making process work from a practical standpoint.
 Georgia law requires that a parenting plan address who will have final decision making authority if the parents are unable to agree.

 Sole Custody Laws in GA

 While you can have either legal custody or physical custody alone, you can also have sole custody entirely.
 When you have both sole legal and physical custody, you can not only make all of the serious decisions for your child, but your child will also live with you.
 Even when you have sole custody, the court will often still grant the other parent visitation rights, although visitation may be supervised if the non-custodial parent suffers from an impairment.
 Again, sole legal and physical custody is unusual, because the basic premise is that a child needs the involvement of both parents to become a happy, healthy, productive member of society.

-Getting Legal Help with Child Custody Issues
+Getting Legal Help with Child Custody Issues in GA